 - Depression and anxiety

-Some people taking interferons have become very depressed and/or anxious.
-There have been people taking interferons who have had thoughts about killing themselves.
-If you feel sad or hopeless, you should tell a friend or family member right away and call your doctor immediately.
+Some patients taking interferons have become very depressed and/or anxious.
+There have been patients taking interferons who have had thoughts about killing themselves.
+Depression is not uncommon in people with multiple sclerosis.
+However, if you are feeling noticeably sadder or helpless, or feel like hurting yourself or others, you should tell a family member or friend right away and call your doctor as soon as possible.

 - Liver problems

 Your liver function may be affected.
-If you develop symptoms of changes in your liver, including yellowing of the skin and whites of the eyes and easy bruising, call your health care provider immediately.
+Your health care provider may ask you to have regular blood tests to make sure that your liver is working properly.
+If you have had liver disease before and/or develop symptoms of changes in your liver, including yellowing of the skin and whites of the eyes and easy bruising, you should call your doctor immediately.

 - Blood problems